tobimori/kirby-dreamform/docs/99_under-the-hood.md

 3. The user fills out the form and submits it.

+4. The submission page is created (virtually).

-4. The guards are checked.
+5. The guards are checked.

-5. The form fields are validated.
+6. The form fields are validated.

-6. If the form validation was successful & the form is at the last stage, the form actions are executed.
+7. If the form validation was successful & the form is at the last stage, the form actions are executed.

-7. The form submission is saved as session data and as page if the action execution was successful.
+8. The form submission is saved as session data and as page if the action execution was successful.

 ### Performer